2lambda123/chandranlab-Ig_titer_sigmoid_fit/README.md

 * [Output](#Output)

 ## Overview
+fit\_and_evaluate.ipynb fits a sigmoidal data to a given input file describing antibody titers and the corresponding absorbance readout using the following equation:

+y = ymin + ymax - ymin / 1 + 10(log10EC50 - x*Hill)

+Where y corresponds to the absorbance; ymin and ymax are the minimum and maximum absorbances respectively; EC50 is the IgG titer that gives half of maximum absorbance ymax ; Hill describes the slope of the curve and; x is the log10 of the IgG titer.

+Evaluation of the model is carried out by X-fold cross-validation carried out N number of times.
+Both X and N parameters can be tuned by the user.

 ## Input
 The input file is an excel file, the column titles need to be as described in the figure: